Our Team

 Special Assistant

-On his walks, Big is known to simply stop, plop, cross his paws and just be.
-When he meets small dogs, he pays attention to their energy and will often sit or lay down.
-He practices gratitude for every pat, and meets long waits for the vet with acceptance.
-He is quite content take in the leaves and the breeze with his full presence, using all of his senses.
-Big is working on calming his amygdala when he sees an out-of-place trash can.
+On his walks, Big is known to simply plop, cross his paws and just be.
+When he meets small dogs, he openly pays attention to their energy and responds to their needs.
+He practices gratitude for every single pat, and meets long waits at the vet with acceptance.
+He is content taking in the full experience of leaves and breeze using all of his senses.